Contact us

 General presentation

-The discipline of Pharmaceutical Botany was founded in 1991, with the establishment of the specialization “Pharmacy” as a section of the Faculty of Medicine.
+The Academic department of Pharmaceutical Botany was founded in 1991, with the establishment of the specialization “Pharmacy” as a section of the Faculty of Medicine.
 Until the end of 2004, the teaching and scientific activity was coordinated by Prof. univ.
-Dr. Ioan Coste, a prestigious teacher who instilled in his collaborators and students a special appreciation for the Plant Kingdom and medicinal plants.
+Dr. Ioan Coste, a prestigious professor who instilled in his collaborators and students a special appreciation for the Plant Kingdom and medicinal plants.
 Currently, the activity of the discipline is under the coordination of Prof. univ.
-Diana S. Antal, PhD.
+Diana S. Tchiakpe-Antal, PhD.
 She is a graduate of the Faculty of Pharmacy in Timisoara.
 She specialized in phytochemistry at the Institute of Pharmacy in Innsbruck (Austria), acquiring practical skills in isolating active substances from plants, elucidating their chemical structure using spectroscopic methods (1D and 2D NMR, LC-MS) and validating HPLC methods for analysis of extracts.
-The scientific activity is mirrored by books and chapters in specialized books, ISI indexed articles, papers presented at scientific events, as well as the activity within research grants.
+The scientific activity includes books and chapters in specialized books, scientific articles indexed by the Web of Science (Clarivate Analytis), conference papers, as well as the participation to various research grants (see CV).

-The educational offer of the discipline of Pharmaceutical Botany includes courses and laboratory practice within the programs Pharmacy, Pharmacy Assistance and Medical Cosmetics.
+The educational offer of the Academic Department of Pharmaceutical Botany includes lectures and laboratory practice within the programs Pharmacy (in English, French and Romanian languages), Pharmacy Assistance and Medical Cosmetics.
 The subjects taught are:

-• Pharmaceutical Botany – year I Pharmacy, semesters I and II, Romanian and French series
+• Pharmaceutical Botany – 1st year Pharmacy, semesters I and II, Romanian, English and French series

-• Pharmaceutical Mycology (optional) – year I Pharmacy, first semester, Romanian and French series
+• Pharmaceutical Mycology (optional subject) – 1st year Pharmacy, first semester, Romanian, English and French series

-• Medicinal plants – year I, Pharmacy Assistance, first semester
+• Medicinal plants – 1st year Pharmacy assistance, first semester

-• Mycology with pharmaceutical application (optional) – year I, Pharmacy Assistance, first semester
+• Mycology with pharmaceutical applications – 1st year Pharmacy assistance, first semester

-• Medicinal plants – year I, Medical cosmetics, first semester
+• Medicinal plants – 1st year Medical cosmetics, first semester

-The discipline of Pharmaceutical Botany also provides courses and laboratory practice within the master’s program of the Faculty of Pharmacy “Formulation and evaluation of the dermato-cosmetic product”.
+• The Academic department of Pharmaceutical Botany also provides courses and laboratory practice within the master’s program of the Faculty of Pharmacy “Applied Phytotherapy”.

-Within the discipline there is the possibility to carry out doctoral studies, Prof. Antal having a certificate of habilitation in the field of Pharmacy (OM 3829/4.06.2018).
+Within the discipline there is the possibility to carry out doctoral studies, Prof. Tchiakpe-Antal was awarded the certificate of habilitation in the field of Pharmacy (OM 3829/4.06.2018).
 She is affiliated to the Doctoral School of UMFVBT.

-Objectives of the discipline.
-The subject of Pharmaceutical botany aims to transmit students knowledge about plants of pharmaceutical interest.
-The course and the laboratory practice from the first semester have as objective the presentation of the composition of the plant organism, an important source of pharmacologically active substances.
-The specificities of the plant cell are explained, followed by the presentation of structures involved in the biosynthesis and storage of the active compounds, the morphology and the anatomy of the plant organs, as well as the specialized terms used to characterize the medicinal plants.
+Objectives.
+The subject Pharmaceutical botany aims to transmit students knowledge about plants of pharmaceutical interest.
+The lecture and the laboratory practice of the first semester have as objective the presentation of the composition of the plant organism, an important source of pharmacologically active substances.
+The specificities of the plant cell are explained, followed by the presentation of structures involved in the biosynthesis and storage of the active compounds, the morphology and the anatomy of the plant organs, as well as the specialized terms used to describe medicinal plants.

-In the second semester, the main plant species supplying drugs are presented, in terms of taxonomic affiliation, biological characteristics, part used, chemical composition, action and use.
-The laboratory practice focuses on learning the techniques of plant determination.
+In the second semester, the main plant species supplying medicines are presented, in terms of taxonomy, botanic description, used organ, chemical composition, action and usage.
+The laboratory practice focuses on learning the techniques of plant determination and observation of medicinal plants (herbarium specimens, photos, living plants from the botanical graden of the faculty).

-The skills acquired by students include the use of microscopy techniques to identify medicinal plant species (with applications in quality control of plant products), and knowledge of the most important plants of pharmaceutical interest.
-The aim is for the student to be able to recognize, in fresh or herbal form, the main plants used medicinally, and to distinguish them from toxic species or without therapeutic value with a similar appearance (but inferior in quality or representing falsifications).
+The skills acquired by students include the use of microscopy techniques with applications in quality control of plant products, and knowledge of the most important plants of pharmaceutical interest.
+The aim is for the student to be able to recognize, in fresh or herborized form, the main plants used medicinally, and to distinguish them from toxic species or without therapeutic value with a similar appearance (but inferior in quality or representing falsifications).

 The knowledge of the main medicinal species as well as the whole set of knowledge taught in the discipline of Pharmaceutical Botany contributes to the formation of the vocabulary specific to the profession.